 International clients (except European customers) may access the customer support department via email and web form.

-Libertex may also be reached via social media channels:
+Libertex may also be reached via their social media channels.

 Bonuses and Promotions

 In accordance with European regulations, the European branch of Libertex (libertex.com) does not offer bonuses or promotions.